 - Folic acid is the synthetic form of folate, commonly found in processed foods and prenatal vitamins and supplements.

-- Your body converts folic acid into methylfolate.
+- Your body converts both folate and folic acid into its biologically active form, methylfolate.

 We stick with the American College of Obstetricians and Gynecologists’ official guidance on nutrition during pregnancy, which recommends that “all pregnant women and all women who may become pregnant should take a daily vitamin supplement that contains folic acid.”